-Another tribulation the contestants, The Bachelor, and fans had to face were women being bullied on this show.
-It was hard for fans to watch women constantly being picked on with no one to defend them.
+Another tribulation these women, The Bachelor, and fans had to face were women being bullied on this show.
+It was hard for fans to watch because we would see these women constantly being picked on and no one would defend them.

-Some women on this show arrived on episode one and others arrived later in the season.
-The women that were there first weren’t too happy about the newcomers.
-The O.G contestants decided they would belittle the new women and get away with it.
+We have some women on this show that arrived on episode one and others that arrived later in the season.
+The women that were there first, weren’t happy about any newcomers.
+They decided that they would belittle these women and get away with it.

-Women have called others escorts, belittled them, and gaslit them.
+Some women have called others escorts, belittled them in front of everyone, and have gaslighted other contestants as well.
 This season most definitely gave off mean girl energy.
-Things weren’t calmed down until contestant, Katie Thurston, became frustrated with how the women were being treated and expressed concerns to Matt.
+Things weren’t handled until contestant, Katie Thurston, became frustrated with how the women were being treated and expressed concerns to Matt.

 Katie lost respect from the women in the house because they believed that she was trying to start drama.
-However, she did gain a lot of support and respect from fans.
+She did gain a lot of support and respect from fans.
 A few weeks later, Katie was sent home because Matt no longer saw a connection with her.

-The finale of this season of The Bachelor aired Monday, March 15th, and fans already knew what to expect.
-Matt ended up giving Rachael the final rose Rachael, wanting to be with her but not ready to marry her.
-Matt had no clue that Rachael was a part of a plantation-themed party until the show was already filmed.
+The finale of this season of The Bachelor aired Monday, March 15. and fans already knew what to expect.
+Matt ended up choosing Rachael and gave her the final rose, wanting to be with her but, not ready to marry her.
+Matt had no clue that Rachael was apart of a plantation-themed party until the show was already filmed.

 This season of The Bachelor ended well.
 Anyone that was involved with racists acts was held accountable.
-Additionally, anyone that was either the bully or the bystander was held accountable.
-Although Matt didn’t find love as he expected, two contestants will be getting their own season of The Bachelorette.
+As well as anyone that was either the bully or the bystander were held accountable.
+Although Matt didn’t find a love as he expected, two women who deserved it will be getting their own two seasons of being The Bachelorette.

-Katie Thurston will be The Bachelorette this summer and Michelle Young will be The Bachelorette this Fall.
-We’re excited to see a strong, intelligent Black woman on our screens finding love and not taking any B.S.
+Katie Thurston will be The Bachelorette this Summer and Michelle Young will be The Bachelorette this Fall.
+We’re excited to see some strong, intelligent, and a Black woman on our screens this year finding love and not taking any B.S.